 As we mentioned in the previous sections, there are monetary values associated with market-balancing actions and the cash-out process.
 For market-balancing actions the net daily cost or benefit is 'smeared' (via neutrality) back to shippers that used the system on the day the action was taken.
-A shipper's individual portion of this cost or benefit will depend on the amount of gas it delivers and/or offtakes from the system.
-In both circumstances, National Grid NTS won't earn or lose money.
+A shipper's individual portion of this cost or benefit will depend on the amount of gas it delivers and/ or offtakes from the system.
+In both circumstances, National Gas Transmission will not earn or lose money.

-National Grid's incentives
+National Gas Transmission's Incentives

 To imitate the commercial pressures that would normally apply to a company in a fully competitive market, we have a number of performance incentives.
 These System Operator incentives aim to maintain and improve our daily operational efficiency and are renegotiated at set intervals.
 The incentives are developed by Ofgem and then agreed with us.
 These are some of the incentives that relate to balancing activity.